cdlate/resume/index.md

 ### Jun 2012 - Apr 2013 ###
-(<abbr title="Gomeeki, Sydney, Australia">Gomeeki</abbr>)
+(<abbr title="Gomeeki, Sydney, Australia">Gomeeki</abbr>) is a digital media company, providing coding and project management services.

-I joined Gomeeki as **senior developer**, during my time there I was able to successfully deliver some of **mobile websites** eg. [m.ahg.com.au](http://m.ahg.com.au) Contribuited to a number of **rest apis** currently serving mobile applications (like ABC) and developed most of the reporting side of their marketing SaaS platform named Ubiquity ([www.gomeeki.com.au/platform](http://www.gomeeki.com.au/platform)).
+I was reposonible for the development, enhancement and bug fixing of their tracing platform.
+This was a sophisticated aggregator of statistical data coming from heterogenious tracking engines.

+The technology stack was PHP (Yii Framework), Bootstrap.js, JQuery, BackBone, GA API, Piwik and his API.
+My duties included both the frontend and backend development.

+During this time, I also developed and deployed mobile websites eg. [m.ahg.com.au](http://m.ahg.com.au) for Gomeeki clients, this involved complex data gathering from backend systems and integrating various CRM/ERP systems, usually through RestFul/SOAP APIs.

 #### Methodology: Agile/Scrum, CI.

 #### Technologies: Linux, Apache, MySql, Php, Yii, BootStrap, Knock-out, JQuery, RequireJs, Smpp, RabbitMq, Varnish, Piwik, Google Analytics, WebServices, Amazon AWS, Java.

-#### Tools: Git, GitHub, New Relic.
+#### Tools: Jira, Git, GitHub, New Relic.

 ### Mar 2012 - Jun 2012  ###
 (<abbr title="Be &amp; Partners, Reggio Emilia, Italy">Be &amp; Partners</abbr>)
-I joined Be &amp; Partners as **senior developer**, my main duty was to extend the functionalities of their existing custom CMS system in order to make it able to handle new client requirements.

-During the three months I worked there I was able to implement a number of features: their CMS system can now handle multiple products lists, multiple localizations, all the products catalogues are downloadable as PDF documents, the products lists can be updated using **web services**, the product images are now **auto-cropped and resized**.
+ is a digital media company, providing coding and project management services.

+My main responsibility whilst at Be & Partners was developing their Content Management System (CMS) written in PHP on the Zend Framework.
+During my employment I added many new features, including:

+* A RestFul API to import lists of products.
+* Support for multiple product lists and multiple localizations.
+* The ability to download product catalogues as Pdfs.
+* The implemenation of an Access Control List (ACL) system to manage security.
+* The inclusion of and image uploader/resizer for the CMS, developed using JQuery and GDLib.

-The updated CMS has been used to develop the website [www.deroma.com](http://www.deroma.com), which is now live in Italy, Us, France, Spain and Japan.
+These features then allowed a collegue and I to develop [www.deroma.com](http://www.deroma.com), which is now live in Italy, Us, France, Spain and Japan.

 #### Methodology: Waterfall.